 - 1. In a large bowl, layer the cucumbers, onions, and salt.
 Add enough of the cold water to completely cover the vegetables.
 Cover and let stand at room temperature for 2 hours.

-- 2. Drain the vegetables in a large fine-mesh sieve or a colander lined with a single layer of cheesecloth.
-Rinse well and drain again, pressing out the excess liquid and discarding it.
+- 2. Drain the vegetables in a large fine-mesh sieve or colander lined with a single layer of cheesecloth.
+Rinse well and drain again, pressing out the excess liquid.